yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 ### Rendering the animated header

-_Phew!_ And clamping is done!
-Let's move forward to actually using what we've calculated.
+_Phew!_ And we're done with clamping!
+So let's move forward to using what we've calculated.
 Now we're in the `render` method finally!

 **We're going to change the `translateY` value of the wrapper `View`.
-Meaning, Moving it upward and downward.**
+Meaning moving it upward and downward.**

-To move it out of the view, we need negative `translateY` value equal to the `layoutHeight - stickyHeight`.
-And vice verca to display it again.
+We need a negative `translateY` value equal to the `layoutHeight - stickyHeight` to move it out of the view.
+And vice versa to display it again.

 The relationship between the `clampedScroll` and the `translateY` is equal but reverse in direction.

 So we just need to reverse the calculated clamped scroll value.
-Since we want to hide the header when the user scrolls down, (Thus the `scrollY` value increases).
+Since we want to hide the header when the user scrolls down, (Thus, the `scrollY` value increases).
 And we want to display the header as soon as the user scrolls up. (therefore decreasing the `scrollY` value).

 And this is how it's done: